dancasey-ie/django_soil_lab/README.md

 ------------------------

 All custom css tags created in the development of this project include '_', this allows me to quickly see what items I have styled and what items already have style attributes.

+Initiall tried to use GeoDjango but after recearch seemed overkill

 Deployment
 ------------------------